Cyprus holiday deals – find the best offers online at Holidayguru.ie!

-Flights to Cyprus from Ireland
+Cheap Flights to Cyprus from Ireland

 The most popular destinations for a Cyprus holiday

-The Island of the Gods has the perfect destination for every vacationer.
+The Island of the Gods has the perfect destination for every holidaymaker.
 For culture and history buffs, there are plenty of sights that will give you an insight into past centuries.
 Cyprus has a pretty varied landscape; For water babies, there are several beautiful beaches and bay where you can partake in water sports.
 The Troodos Mountains offer beautiful scenery with picturesque mountain villages and dense forests and in the winter you can hit the ski slopes.

 Larnaca – sun, beach and more